Rhaqim/github-commit-tracker/README.md

 - `DEFAULT_REPO`: The default repository to track on application startup.
 - `DEFAULT_OWNER`: The default owner of the default repository.
 - `DEFAULT_PERIOD`: The default period to fetch commit data on application startup.
-- `DEFAULT_PAGE_SIZE`: The default page size to fetch commit data on application startup.

 ## Usage